Theodo-UK/legendary-sniffle/README.md

 5. Create a Supabase account if you don't have one already
 6. Create a new project in Supabase
 7. Generate a Supabase access token
+8. Copy `.env.local.example` and rename to `.env.local`
+9. Add your access tokens/keys to `.env.local`
-8. Install Supabase CLI with `brew install supabase/tap/supabase`
+10. Install Supabase CLI with `brew install supabase/tap/supabase`
-9. Run `supabase init` - project should already be initialised
+11. Run `supabase init` - project should already be initialised
-10. Run `supabase login` and paste the access token in
+12. Run `supabase login` and paste the access token in
-11. Link Supabase to your project using `yarn supabase link --project-ref <project-ref>`.
+13. Link Supabase to your project using `yarn supabase link --project-ref <project-ref>`.
 You can get your project ref from the Supabase Project dashboard (Project Settings -> API)
-12. Duplicate `.env.local.example` and rename it to `.env.local` and add the relevant environment variables from Dashlane.
+14. Duplicate `.env.local.example` and rename it to `.env.local` and add the relevant environment variables from Dashlane.
-13. Push the database schema to your Supabase project using `yarn supabase db push`.
+15. Push the database schema to your Supabase project using `yarn supabase db push`.
-14. Generate types for your Supabase tables using `yarn generate:types:local`.
+16. Generate types for your Supabase tables using `yarn generate:types:local`.
-15. Run `yarn dev` to start the development server.
+17. Run `yarn dev` to start the development server.

 ### Database Migration